 Once the decision was taken, the architects chosen were Iktinos and Kallikrates.
 A sculptor friend of Pericles called Phidias was chosen to make the huge chryselephantine of Athena which would be situated inside the temple.
 Phidias was also given overall charge of the whole project.

 For the design of the Parthenon the Athenians decided on the fashionable Doric style of column.
 There were to be 8 columns along the front and rear (normally 6 were used), and 17 along the sides.
-The stylobate was to have the normal 2 layers below it.
+The stylobate (top step of platform) was to have the normal 2 layers below it.

 Some impressive mathematics…